 digital nomad guide to puerto rico taxes towns reality 4

-Aguadilla — stronger infrastructure, direct flight access
+Aguadilla — stronger infrastructure and direct flight access

 • Location: Northwest coast, 85 miles (137 km) from San Juan; direct flights via BQN

-• Cost: 1BR from $900/month around the Ramey area
+• Cost: 1BR from $900/month around Ramey

-• Time needed: Minimum one month to assess community fit and logistics
+• Time needed: Minimum one month to assess community fit

 Isabela — quiet focus near Jobos Beach

 Isabela sits north of Aguadilla and offers access to Jobos Beach, one of the island’s more consistent surf breaks, without the full expat density of Rincón.
-For nomads who want ocean proximity and focused work time without disappearing into complete isolation, Isabela is worth serious consideration.
+For nomads who want ocean proximity and focused work time without disappearing into isolation, Isabela is worth serious consideration.

 • Location: North of Aguadilla on the northwest coast